 His rise to success with “The Office” and his stand-up prowess quickly brought him to the forefront with industry comedy maven Judd Apatow.
 Robinson made audiences question their notions of vanity playing the sensitive bouncer in KNOCKED UP.
 He then kept audiences glued to their seats as one of the henchman hunting Seth Rogen and James Franco’s bumbling stoner characters in PINEAPPLE EXPRESS, and made fans squirm when he co-starred with Seth Rogen and Elizabeth Banks in ZACK AND MIRI MAKE A PORNO.

-Next up for Robinson is the comedy, WE THE PEEPLES, due out in 2011 from Lionsgate and producer Tyler Perry.
-A pushy boyfriend (Robinson) surprises his fiancé-to-be who is on a trip home to visit her family, and discovers that the family is not only surprised to see him, but has never even heard of him.
-Robinson stars with Kerry Washington and David Alan Grier.
+In February of this year, he will be heard as a character in The Weinstein Company’s first animated feature, ESCAPE FROM PLANET EARTH.
+And in May, finally getting his due with his first leading man role, Robinson is starring in the comedy WE THE PEEPLES for Lionsgate and producer Tyler Perry.
+Playing a pushy boyfriend, Robinson surprises his fiancé-to-be (Kerry Washington) who is on a trip home to visit her family and discovers that the family is not only surprised to see him, but has never even heard of him.

 Robinson currently resides in Los Angeles.

 Craig Robinson's Upcoming Shows